-I am a professor of philosophy at Auburn University and I currently hold the Goodwin-Philpott Endowed Chair in Religion.
+I am a professor of philosophy at Auburn University.
 I work in the theory of judgment, philosophical psychology, metaphilosophy, the philosophy of religion, the history of twentieth century philosophy (analytical and phenomenological) and ancient philosophy.
 I am also interested in skepticism, aesthetics and philosophical theology.
 I am much indebted to the work of Anscombe, Murdoch, Weil, Wittgenstein, Frege, Kierkegaard, Kant, St. Thomas Aquinas and Plato.
 I am also a big fan of Plutarch, Montaigne, Samuel Johnson, Emerson and Thoreau.
 I am devoted to Austen’s novels.

 Outside of philosophy, I am a rank amateur poet, a reader of literature, a watcher of football, a smoker of pipes, and an admirer of american pit bull terriers.
 But most importantly, I am the husband of a wonderful wife, Shanna, and father of two wonderful children, Eli and Sydney; and, I am a member of the Eastern Orthodox Church.